perfectboy666/perfectboy666.github.io/_pages/about.md

 My research interest are **<font color="#483D8B">Artificial Intelligence for Medical Science</font>**, **<font color="#483D8B">Big Data Mining</font>**, **<font color="#483D8B">Intelligent Decision Making</font>**, **<font color="#483D8B">Natural Language Processing</font>**, etc.

-I'm now the member of **Chinese Association of Automation** (CAA) and student member of **China Computer Federation** (CCF).
+I'm now the member of **Chinese Association of Automation** (CAA), student member of **China Computer Federation** (CCF) and **Chinese Association for Artificial Intelligence** (CAAI).
 I'm also a contributor of Zhihu, and I usually pay attention to some cutting-edge technologies and share knowledge on my personal web page.
 Welcome to follow my Zhihu account and communicate with me.
 Besides, I am happy to make new friends, you may contact me.

 Contact